ZoomInfo

 2. Semrush

-Semrush is a digital marketing intelligence platform with over 117,000 customers.
-It tracks SEO, paid ads, content performance, social media, and competitive activity across multiple channels.
+Semrush is a digital marketing intelligence platform that tracks SEO, paid ads, content performance, social media, and competitive activity across multiple channels.
+The platform provides tools for keyword research, backlink analysis, site audits, and rank tracking.

-The database covers 774 million desktop and 32.1 million mobile domain profiles.
 Marketing teams use it to reverse-engineer competitor SEO strategies, find keyword gaps, and identify content opportunities that drive traffic.
+The platform includes features for PPC campaign analysis, social media monitoring, and content marketing optimization.

 Learn More About Semrush